SPARC-FAIR-Codeathon/KnowMore/README.md

 <br/>

 The output of KnowMore consists of multiple interactive items displayed to the user:
+1. A knowledge graph of high-level connections between the datasets (authors, funding source, etc.)
-1. Common keywords describing the datasets
+2. A set of common keywords to the datasets
-2. An automated summary paragraph of the combined datasets
+3. An abstract of the combined datasets
-3. A knowledge graph
-4. Clustering of similar images (if images are included in the datasets)
+4. A summary table containing information of the studies conducted in each dataset (number of subjects, species, etc.)
-5. Correlation between measured quantities (if tabular data is included in the datasets).
+5. Joint plots of common measured quantities across dataset (if tabular data is included in the datasets).
+6. Clustering by similaries of all the image data in the dataset

 A screenshot of a sample output is presented in the figure below.
 This output can provide a foundation to the user for rapidly identifying potential relations or previously unknown correlations between the data and proceed accordingly in their investigation.